 On January 3, 2019, Eric Swalwell was sworn into his fourth term in the U.S. House of Representatives.

-On July 8, 2019, Swalwell withdrew from the presidential race.
-His polling average never rose above 1%, and he was at risk of not qualifying for the second set of debates.
+On July 8, 2019, Eric Swalwell withdrew from the presidential race due to low polling averages and the risk of not qualifying for the second set of debates.

 In July 2019, Eric Swalwell dropped out of the 2020 Democratic Party presidential primaries and endorsed Joe Biden.

-In December 2020, an Axios story reported that Fang had sexual relations with two Midwestern mayors but not with Swalwell.
-Despite this, allegations persisted that Swalwell was a national security threat due to his association with Fang.
+In December 2020, an Axios story reported that Fang Fang had sexual relations with two Midwestern mayors but not Swalwell, though allegations persisted about him being a national security threat.
+Swalwell received death and rape threats against him and his family following the report.

 In 2020, Eric Swalwell was a candidate in the Democratic Party presidential primaries.

-On March 5, 2021, Eric Swalwell filed a civil lawsuit against Donald Trump, Donald Trump Jr., Representative Mo Brooks, and Rudy Giuliani.
+On March 5, 2021, Eric Swalwell filed a civil lawsuit against Donald Trump, Donald Trump Jr., Representative Mo Brooks, and Rudy Giuliani, seeking damages for their alleged role in inciting the January 6 attack on the Capitol.

-In March 2021, House Minority Leader Kevin McCarthy moved to remove Eric Swalwell from his seat on the House Intelligence Committee, which was tabled.
+In March 2021, House Minority Leader Kevin McCarthy moved to remove Swalwell from his seat on the House Intelligence Committee, but the motion was tabled on a party-line vote.

 In April 2021, the House Ethics Committee opened an investigation into Swalwell.